mpiersonsmela/SeqVerify/README.md

 * ```--granularity``` (Type: Integer) Determines how large (in bp) insertion site bins are, i.e. how far apart two insertions can be in order to count as the same insertion site.
 Set by default to 500, a value of 1 means all insertions on different coordinates will be counted as different insertion sites and show up separately on the readout.
 * ```--min_matches``` (Type: Integer) Determines the minimum number of matches/insertions required for an insertion site to appear on the readout.
 Set by default to 1, i.e. shows any insertion, some of which may be false positives due to repetitive DNA or similar variables.
 ##### CNVPytor
 * ```--bin_size``` (Type: Integer) Determines how many bp are binned together for the purposes of copy number variation detection.
-Default is 100000, the minimum value is 1, but anything below the original read length (1500 in the test data) will yield meaningless data.
+Default is 100000 (resulting in 100kbp bins), the minimum value is 1, but anything below the original read length (150 in the test data) will yield meaningless data.
+##### Other
+* ```--del_temp``` If enabled, deletes the temporary files created during the pipeline's execution.
+It is on by default, and highly recommended, since temp files can reach upwards of 50-100GB depending on the read coverage.
+* ```--download_defaults``` If enabled, downloads the default genomes and databases to the working directory: [T2T-CHM13v2.0](https://github.com/marbl/CHM13#analysis-set), intended to be used in ```--genome```, [GRCh38/hg38](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/latest/) for variant calling, and the [8GB PlusPFP](https://benlangmead.github.io/aws-indexes/k2) KRAKEN2 database (placed in a new folder named seqverify_database).
+Kills the program after downloading these.

 ## Output